 *Note; I will not work on/rebuild any other style or manufacturers’ ignition coil.
 ONLY Model T Ford/KW coils.

-After our out-of-state move is complete, I will post more sets available for sale. *Remember though, you can order a complete set at any time and I will build them just for you.
+You can order a custom-made complete set at any time and I will build them just for you.
 Of course this depends on my inventory at the time.
 Prices usually range from $210 to $275 depending on the style/condition of the boxes.
 Don't forget to add $23 for return shipping.

 I am a recently retired federal Air Traffic Controller.
 I worked for almost 29 years at a major facility in Southern California.
 It was a great job, but its pervasive stress tends to take a toll on the body and mind.
 I didn't think so when I was younger. : ) Anyway, it's time to ease the stress, cleanse the soul, and lighten the spirit!
 Now more than ever I am realizing that life is short, and I intend to make the most of it ... time to focus on things that make me happy.
 So, I will be devoting even more time to rebuilding coils while continuing to enjoy the Model T hobby.